Level I Courses

 - Second Segment: Dulcimer

-During the second daily segment of Materials I, you will learn basic principles of playing and accompanying children's singing on the Appalachian dulcimer.
-(During orientation weekend, you will build and string your own dulcimer.)
+During the second daily segment of this course, you will learn basic principles of playing and accompanying children's singing on the Appalachian dulcimer.
+You will build and string your own dulcimer during orientation weekend.

 Choral Studies I (KM 856, 2 credits)